DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 > Note that all *Modifiable Items* of standard rarity should be considered unenhanced for the purposes of overcoming resistance as well as distribution.
 >
-> Premium or higher rarity should still be treated as enhanced items for the purposes of overcoming resistance as well as distribution.
+> Premium or higher rarity should still be treated as Enhanced Items for the purposes of overcoming resistance as well as distribution.

 ## Engineers
 Many Engineer archetypes are built around modifying a specific item, such as an Armstech or Armormech Engineer.
 If you have any of these engineers at the table, while using this book, you'll want to include the following rules: